Medically reviewed by Darshita Thakkar, Masters in Clinical Nutrition

 - Dinner: Grilled Chicken (less oil) with 1 cup sauteed vegetables; followed by half cup oatmeal and topped with one carrot, which is a good weight loss friendly food.

 - Breakfast: You can have the luxury of a cup of tea or coffee on the third day.
 Have your customary half cup oatmeal.
-Top it with one tbsp of peanut butter, half cup skim milk and a few raisins.
+Top it with one tbsp of peanut butter, half a cup of skim milk, and a few raisins.

-- Snack: Low-fat yoghurt with sliced fruits & nuts.
+- Snack: Low-fat yogurt with sliced fruits & nuts.